Skip to main content

 Asida

-Traditional wheat flour pudding cooked with butter and honey, typically served for celebrations.
-Dense, warm comfort dessert.
+A wheat-flour pudding cooked down with butter and honey, brought out for celebrations.
+Dense, warm, and comforting.

 vegetarianContains: GlutenContains: Dairy